gauravdangi/Jasoos--Cryptography_Algorithm-/ReadMe.md

     }

-We will perform this steps ten times with ten different private matrices.
+4] We will perform this steps ten times with ten different private matrices by lookUpTool method.

       public String lookUpTool(String s){